Artist Statement

 “cinema is not necessarily a communal experience; it can also be the ultimate state of detachment, solitude, and a profoundly personal experience.
 We are often lonely and alone when we encounter cinema and watch films, yet we persevere through this solitude.”

 I think that the role of the camera in my work represents the role of consciousness in the human experience.
 A photograph breaks down reality into pixels in a similar way to how our minds make futile attempts to know what is unknowable.
-To me, the body, like the concept of god, is unknowable.
-This dance between my social and personal practice reflects an ongoing investigation of Self and Other.

 And last but not least, my artwork is a reflection of my experience of being Autistic, which I view as a neurological and life-force expression shaped by sensitivity.
 Because I was born with sensory processing differences and the social-emotional challenges that accompany that, I have lived my life in search of sensory poetics.
 This experience has inevitably shaped my work as an artist and the way I move about the world as a human being.